 Under these categories, theory and practical courses are offered.
 In the final year, the student should undertake and complete a project work.
-The curriculum also includes bridge course, induction programme, seminar, assignments, group discussion, Industrial visit, and Internship for internal assessment.
+The curriculum also includes bridge course, induction programme, seminar, assignments, group discussion, Industrial visit, and Internship.

 14.3.1.
 Semester Curriculum